harish-guda/scm-502/problems/index.md

 nav_order: 2
 ---

-Over the last few years of teaching, I have been able to assemble some interesting collection of problems, that are seemingly challenging, mostly for the purpose of testing, and a few for the purpose of illustration and discussion.
-I created a few of them, while most others were borrowed from my colleagues.
+Over the last few years of teaching, I have been able to assemble some interesting, and seemingly challenging collection of problems, from the exams and homework problem sets I create.
+Most of these are my own creations, while a few others are borrowed from my colleagues.
 I have listed them topic-wise.